winya/api-docs/_posts/android/0.5/README.md

     * Called when the player is initialized.
     * This is the initial state, and this is the state the player
     * returns to after re-initialized with a new content.
-    * The library is not connected to the internet in this state.
+    * The Player SDK is not connected to the internet in this state.
     */
     void onInitialized();

     /**
     * Called when the player is stopped.
     * This is the state the player returns to after a stop() or disconnect() call.
-    * The library is not connected to the internet in this state.
+    * The Player SDK is not connected to the internet in this state.
     */
     void onStopped();